 MHC’s workflow automation reports provide AP power users with visibility into invoices throughout the entire approval cycle, allowing them to find and eliminate inefficiencies.
 By converting information from paper or emailed invoices into clean data, your AP team will be able to increase on-time payments and decrease your cost-per-invoice rate.

-Additionally, MHC’s Document Express solution can interface with your ERP to automatically perform tasks, including generating purchase orders and AP checks based on the required banking format.
+Additionally, our solution for order processing documents can interface with your ERP to automatically perform tasks, including generating purchase orders and AP checks based on the required banking format.
 This allows your company to leverage the benefits of automating your payment process, like receiving early payment discounts.

 Overall, MHC users benefit from decreased approval bottlenecks, increased spending transparency, and better internal and external communications.
 Learn more about MHC NorthStar by requesting a personalized demo today.